 Kliper was a proposed replacement for the Soyuz Spacecraft.
 Kliper was designed and developed in Russia by Moscow’s space rocket corporation Energia.
 It was going to be used for flights to the International Space Station and the Moon.

-The 14,000 kg Kliper is able to carry a six member crew and a 700
+The 14,000 kg Kliper was able to carry a six member crew and a 700 kg payload.

-Two modifications of Kliper are proposed for use:
+Two modifications of Kliper were proposed for use:

 Rocket Booster Options